Skip to Content

 Are There Fossils in Tennessee?

-You can find specimens of this giant clam in McNairy County, at Coon Creek.
-Here you can also find shark teeth fossils, shells, and even snails that belong to the Cretaceous period.
+People can find this giant clam in McNairy County at Coon Creek.
+You can also find fossils of shark teeth, shells, and even snails from the Cretaceous time.

-If you want to find agatized corals, you have to go to the central parts of Tennessee.
+If you want to find agatized corals, you must go to Tennessee’s central parts.
 There, head towards the area fields and creeks of Pannell Ridge.
 You can also find agatized corals in the general area of Philippi Church or Sugar Creek.

 TIP: Have you ever tried to polish your rocks and minerals?
 The Dremel drill is a great tool for polishing rocks.
 Find out how to use a Dremel drill for polishing rocks in the article below: